m-siciliano/Green-Ties/README.md

 # Green-Ties

-This repository contains open data for the Local Governance and Green Ties Project.
+This repository contains replication code and data for the Local Governance and Green Ties Project.

 The variables contained in the dataset are: